autopi-io/documentation/docs/cloud/obd-ii/can_bus_configuration.md

 <!-- ## CAN Concepts

-### WIP, the same concept on the cloud means a different thing on the device
+### WIP, the Same Concept On the Cloud Means a Different Thing On the Device

 General concepts:
 - Protocol - a numbered set of configurations, which specify a CAN interface, default baudrate,